UNIV: Unified Foundation Model for Infrared and Visible Modalities: Experiments

 \subsubsection{Datasets}

 To facilitate PCCL training, we construct the \textbf{Multi-scene Visible-Infrared Pair (MVIP)} dataset, comprising 197,984 aligned visible-infrared image pairs (98,992 per modality) curated from five publicly available benchmarks~\cite{hwang2015multispectral,Flirdataset,li2021lasher,sun2022drone,jia2021llvip}.
 MVIP spans diverse real-world scenarios, including urban driving, surveillance, and aerial drone views, featuring common objects such as vehicles and pedestrians, making it suitable for cross-modal perception in various environments.
 To reduce redundancy in sequential data, we apply frame downsampling to ensure a representative subset of samples.
-Detailed dataset construction procedures are provided in Appendix~\ref{sec:app1}.
+Detailed dataset construction procedures are provided in the Datasets section of the Appendix.